Skip to content

 Beta-carotene and lung cancer risk in smokers:

-• The CARET study also showed increased lung cancer risk with beta-carotene supplementation in smokers and asbestos-exposed individuals
+• In the CARET study, beta-carotene supplementation increased the risk of lung cancer in smokers and asbestos-exposed individuals.

-• Based on these findings, AREDS2 replaced beta-carotene with lutein/zeaxanthin 2)
+• In AREDS2, based on this finding, beta-carotene was replaced with lutein/zeaxanthin 2)

-• Do not use AREDS formulations containing beta-carotene in smokers or those with a history of smoking, even after quitting
+• Do not use AREDS formulations containing beta-carotene in smokers or individuals with a history of smoking, even after quitting.

 Excessive zinc intake:

-• Copper deficiency anemia has been reported with long-term use of AREDS formulation containing 80 mg/day zinc oxide 1)
+• Copper deficiency anemia has been reported with long-term use of 80 mg/day of zinc oxide in the AREDS formulation1)

-• The AREDS formulation includes 2 mg copper oxide to prevent copper deficiency, but regular blood tests are recommended during long-term use.
+• The AREDS formulation contains 2 mg of copper oxide to prevent copper deficiency, but regular blood tests are recommended during long-term use.

-• Tolerable upper intake level of zinc for general adults (Dietary Reference Intakes for Japanese 2020): 45 mg/day for men, 35 mg/day for women
+• Tolerable upper intake level of zinc for general adults (Japanese Dietary Intake Standards 2020 edition): 45 mg/day for men, 35 mg/day for women

 • Schürk et al. (2010, meta-analysis) suggested an association between high-dose vitamin E intake and increased risk of hemorrhagic stroke14)

-• Caution is needed for long-term use of high doses (400 IU/day)
+• Long-term use of high doses (400 IU/day) requires caution

 Drug interactions:

-• Vitamin E and omega-3 fatty acids have anticoagulant effects; caution is needed for interactions with anticoagulants such as warfarin
+• Vitamin E and omega-3 fatty acids have anticoagulant effects, so caution is needed regarding interactions with anticoagulants such as warfarin.

 Q Do eye supplements have side effects?